-The Organization allows the use of its facilities to CARE Elementary School (see Note 12) recognized at the fair value of the gifted rent.
+The Organization allows the use of its facilities to CARE Elementary School (see Note 13) recognized at the fair value of the gifted rent.
 The school is under no control or obligation to the Organization.
-For the years ended June 30, 2019 and 2018, the fair value of the gifted rent was \$315,000 and \$273,000, respectively.
+For both years ended June 30, 2020 and 2019, the fair value of the gifted rent was \$315,000 for both years ended.

-Effective July 2017, the Organization allows the use of its facilities to Miami Rescue Mission Clinic, Inc. (MRMC) (see Note 13) recognized at the fair value of the gifted rent.
+The Organization allows the use of its facilities to Miami Rescue Mission Clinic, Inc. (MRMC) (see Note 13) recognized at the fair value of the gifted rent.
 MRMC is under no control or obligation to the Organization.
-For the years ended June 30, 2019 and 2018, the fair value of the gifted rent was \$92,320 and \$98,400, respectively.
+For the years ended June 30, 2020 and 2019, the fair value of the gifted rent was \$91,320 and \$92,320, respectively.

-RECENTLY ISSUED ACCOUNTING STANDARD
+RECENTLY ISSUED ACCOUNTING STANDARDS